Bad In Stone Age

 In conclusion I would just like to say that authority and suppression of individual freedom are evils which exist everywhere in the world today, and most likely existed in prehistory as well.
 They must be fought on their own terms and not by looking for a scapegoat (like “civilization”) on which to place the blame.

 Jamaica Plains, MA

 Response On Violence

-We were surprised that the letters it printed in the April 18 issue of FE reflected such a profound misunderstanding of the article “State Fetishism”.
+We were surprised that the letters it printed in FE #297, April 18 reflected such a profound misunderstanding of the article “State Fetishism”.
 These letters adopted an attitude that rejection of the errors of the RAF was equivalent to rejection of armed struggle and that because the RAF had fought, they were above criticism.
 Recognizing that the demise of the RAF signaled the end of the lenino-guevarist theory of guerrilla action, the purpose of the article was to determine how and why they failed.

 It seems necessary to articulate the most elementary assumptions upon which the article was based.
 First, no part of the critique was founded upon any belief in pacifism or in the notion that “armed struggle is futile.”
 To quote the article itself:

 “if it’s true that small groups can exercise a useful terror against the representatives of bourgeois society, their action is effective only if it takes place within a context of social warfare and not if it is undertaken in order to create this context.
 Their (the RAF’s) error lay not in engaging in isolated and violent actions, but in the fact that these actions did not correspond to any practice on the part of the proletariat.